 Startups addressing the issues of the food supply chain with tools to improve data management.

-Startups working to (re)build a bond between brands and their customers while providing food companies with more in-store data on consumer behaviours.
+Startups working to (re)build the bond between brands and their customers while providing food corporations with more in-store data on consumer behaviours.

-New generation of automated machine providing food groceries, meals and snacks.
+A new generation of automated machines providing food groceries, meals and snacks.